 Working Your Attention Muscles

 You may have seen headlines recently about your attention span decreasing in the digital age.
 While it’s true that there are more things competing for your attention these days making it harder to focus on one thing for any length of time, your attention is task-specific.
 How long you can pay attention depends on your particular brain, your interest, and the demand.
 In any event, attention is like a muscle, the more you work it, the stronger it gets.

 Just as you can work out to build up muscle, you can exercise areas of your brain to build your attention skills.
 One study showed that three months of meditation practice showed that mental training could significantly affect attention and brain function.
 Focused attention meditation showed higher levels of activity in the prefrontal and parietal cortices translating to better focus.

 In his book, The Emotional Life of Your Brain: How Its Unique Patterns Affect the Way You Think, Feel, and Live–and How You Can Change Them, Richard Davidson explains how to do focus attention meditation:

 - Sit comfortably, with your eyes open, in a quiet room free of distractions.
 Find an external, visual object on which to focus.
-For example, a single carpet thread, doorknob, button on your shirt, or candle flame would wor.
+For example, a single carpet thread, doorknob, button on your shirt, or candle flame would work.
 But you don’t want to concentrate on your breath, a mental visualization, or a mantra.

 - Keep your eyes glued to that one object and all your attention focused on it.

-- When your mind strays from the object, and it most definitely will gently guide it back to the subject again and again.
+- When your mind strays from the object, it most definitely will gently guide it back to the subject again and again.